MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-debugging-tables.md

 ## Run a table object from an AL project in Visual Studio
-You can configure an AL project to run a table when you publish the project with or without debugging (F5 or Ctrl+F5).
+You can configure an AL project to run a table when you publish the project, both with and without debugging (F5 or Ctrl+F5).

 In the `launch.json` file for the project, set the `"startupObjectType"` parameter to `Table` and the `"startupObjectId"` parameter to the ID of the table.
 For example: